 Butternut Squash Soup

-This Butternut Squash Soup recipe is creamy and delicious, without being loaded up with heavy cream.
-It’s easy to prepare, and the incredible flavor of the butternut squash really shines.
+This easy Butternut Squash Soup is creamy and delicious, without being loaded up with heavy cream.
+It’s simple to prepare, and the incredible flavor of the roasted butternut squash really shines through.

-It’s easy to make soups taste good by adding lots of fat or added sugar, but I wanted to make a healthy butternut squash soup that can be made without dairy entirely, without any added sweetness, and taste intensely of butternut squash.
+It’s easy to make soup taste good by adding lots of fat or added sugar, but I wanted to make a healthy version that’s truly delicious without those additions.

-What I do when I make roasted butternut squash is make a double batch, one for eating as a vegetable side or in a salad, and one batch for this soup.
+✅ Batch friendly – What I do when I make roasted butternut squash cubes is make a double batch, one for eating as a vegetable side or in a salad, and one batch for this soup.
 You can even keep the cubes in the freezer if you don’t want to make this right away.

-In a large soup pan, combined butter or olive oil (or your fat of choice), chopped yellow onion, salt, and pepper:
+In a large soup pot, combined butter or olive oil (or your fat of choice), chopped yellow onion, salt, and pepper:

 Cook for about 10 minutes, until the onion is soft: